SSWConsulting/SSW.Rules.Content/rules/ask-clients-approval/rule.md

 Requesting a **signature** (or just an initial) on non-contractual type documents (especially screenshots, mockups, or data-schemas) is very beneficial.

+Getting paper signed is the “Dinosaur Method”.
+These days we use "Checked by {{ProductOwnerName}}" as per the ['Checked by'](https://www.ssw.com.au/rules/checked-by-xxx) rule.

 ::: greybox

 Requesting a client's initials is encouraged for all projects, but **required** for fixed-price projects as their initials on the original specifications would show that everyone was aligned and approved the specifications.